renovatebot/renovate/lib/modules/datasource/deb/readme.md

 - depend on Debian-based systems, or
-- depend on Debian-based distributions, like Ubuntu You will need to combine Debian datasource with [regex managers](../../manager/regex/index.md) to update dependencies.
+- depend on Debian-based distributions, like Ubuntu
+By default, Renovate does not detect Debian dependencies.
+For Renovate to update dependencies, you must combine the Debian datasource with [regex managers](../../manager/regex/index.md).

 **Registry URL**
 To use a Debian repository with the datasource, you must set a properly formatted URL with specific query parameters as `registryUrl`: